Chrysophylaxs/ANP-TCP-IP-Stack/README.md

 # Basic TCP stack idea:
 Disclaimer: Note that this is just my idea of what to do following the RFC793 guidelines, there are of course multiple ways possible to do it, and not everything will be correct.
-I will extend this for milestone4 later.
+The actual implementation is hidden in order to avoid other students from using my code, but please feel free to send me a message if I can help!

 #### There will roughly be 3 classes of events happening: [RFC793, page 51](https://tools.ietf.org/html/rfc793#page-52):
 1. The user will make a call to `socket`, `connect`, `send`... or any other call.